 We use equity-based awards to recognize the performance of executives who drive the development and execution of our business strategies and goals.
 The primary purposes of these awards are to align further the executive's interests with those of the Company's shareholders and the Company's longer-term objectives, to drive shareholder return, to foster executive stock ownership and to promote retention.
-We awarded both TSR performance shares and restricted stock units (RSUs) to our NEOs on January 1, 2016.
+We awarded both total shareholder return (TSR) performance shares (Performance Shares) and restricted stock units (RSUs) to our NEOs on January 1, 2017.